samuelcolvin/uk-parliament-relatives/README.md

 | Labour           | 20.82                         | 32.2                           | 413 |
 | Liberal Democrat | 16.67                         | 29.17                          | 72  |

-# How Representative is that
+# How Representative is that?

-How likely is it that UK members of Parliament are representative of the UK population in terms of ancestor political engagement?
+How likely is it that UK members of Parliament are representative of the UK population in terms of ancestral political engagement?

 * Average age of an MP [is about](https://commonslibrary.parliament.uk/house-of-commons-trends-the-age-of-mps/) 50.
 * UK population in 1975 [was](https://www.macrotrends.net/global-metrics/countries/gbr/united-kingdom/population) 56M.
 * Assume there were 20,000 councellors and MPs in 1975 (no idea how accurate that numbers is)
-* Assuming two parents with independent changes of being politically active (bad assumption, but how bad?)
-* assume each person has 10 ancestors who could have been political (and be included in their wikipedia page)
+* assume each person has 10 close ancestors (close enough to be included in the wikipedia page) who could have been political and assume (bad assumption) that those probabilities are independent

 I think (My statistics are not that good!), the probability of being born with political ancestors is: